 Q5 Please set out what modification(s) you consider necessary to make the Local Plan legally compliant or soun you have identified above where this relates to soundness.
 (NB Please note that any non-compliance with the du of modification at examination).
-You will need to say why this modification will make the Local Plan legally compliant if you are able to put forward your suggested revised wording of any policy or text.
-Please be as precise as possi
+You will need to say why this modification will make the Local Plan legally compliating of any policy or text.
+Please be as precise as poss

 In order to make the Local Plan sound and legally compliant, the following modifications are necessary: ?
 Remove homes from the Harwell East Campus. ?
-Remove the additional allocation of 150 homes from the North West Harw number of houses from 550 to 400 (including the 125 already given outline permission)). ?
-Include provision of up t West Harwell Campus (including the 125 already given outline permission), provided that all development is contait Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. ?
-Reallocate the 850 homes from the Ha additional 150 houses from the North West Harwell Campus (1,000 houses in total) to other sites already identified example: ? (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 for 425 houses), or ? (c) Rowstock (capacity for 515 houses), or ? (d) Land West of Steventon (capacity for 350 house the West Vale in order to encourage and support economic growth and prosperity more equally across the district. allocation for the District by 1000
+Remove the additional allocation of 150 homes from the North West Harwell number of houses from 550 to 400 (including the 125 already given outline permission)). ?
+Include provision of up to West Harwell Campus (including the 125 already given outline permission), provided that all development is contain Harwell Oxford Campus and is controlled by the Harwell Oxford Campus. ?
+Reallocate the 850 homes from the Harwell oxford Campus (1,000 houses in total) to other sites already identified example: ? (a) Valley Park (which has already been assessed as having additional capacity for up to a further 1,200 k for 425 houses), or ? (c) Land West of Steventon (capacity for 350 houses), or (d) Distributed throughout the West support economic growth and prosperity more equally across the district. ?
+Or reduce the total SHMA allocation for

 ?
-Remove the North Wessex Downs AONB entirely from the Science Vale ?Ringfence? in order to protect it from fu should the Science Vale fall behind in delivery of its housing targets.
+Remove the North Wessex Downs AONB entirely from the Science Vale ?Ringfence? in order to protect it from further should the Science Vale fall behind in delivery of its housing targets.

-Please note your representation should cover succinctly all the information, evidence and supporting information neces representation and the suggested modification, as there will not normally be a subsequent opportunity to make further reprisentation at publication stage.
+Please note your representation should cover succinctly all the information, evidence and supporting information neces representation and the suggested modification, as there will not normally be a subsequent opportunity to make further repositional representation at publication stage.